Bonnie++ file operations speed

 Bonnie++ enable us to test not only raw read/write speed, but file operations performance also.
 So, what is the faster filesystem in managing large amount of small files?

-In classical mode (using the page cache and without forced sync) we see that ext3 and ext4 are the leaders, with btrfs firmly at third place but using way more CPU than the others. xfs is the slower here, however its performances are noticeably higher than before and surely adequate, but it continue to use more CPU than the two ext-based filesystems.
+In classical mode (using the page cache and without forced sync) we see that ext3 and ext4 are the leaders, with btrfs firmly at third place but using way more CPU than the others when dealing with file deletions.
+XFS is the slower here but, thank to the much-needed metadata handling optimizations that found their way into previous kernel releases, it retain adequate speed.

 The results closely mirror what we saw in the normal, cache-friendly mode.